rhine3/audiomoth-guide/guide.md

 * If possible, avoid placing AudioMoths in direct sunlight, as their enclosures may heat up.

-The switch and corners of the AudioMoth are sharp and can rip through a Ziploc bag.
+The switch and corners of the AudioMoth v1.0 are sharp and can rip through a Ziploc bag.
+(More recent AudioMoth designs have rounded corners and an inset switch to reduce this issue.)
 Take steps to prevent moisture getting into AudioMoth enclosure:

 * Don’t transport AudioMoths within the bags, as the bags are more likely to break.
 Instead, keep the AudioMoth and bag separated until you are ready to hook the bag to the tree.
 If it is raining, bring an umbrella and transport AudioMoths within a waterproof bag.